liuliu3dv/RoboVerse/docs/source/dataset_benchmark/benchmark/usage.md

 # Benchmark Usage

-The configuration for randomization can be found at `scenario_cfg.randomization`.
+The configuration for randomization can be found at `metasim.scenario.randomization`.
 The configuration is as follows:

 ```python
 @configclass